 "Good Humor Man" SHORT FEATURES ADDED Sunday and Monday Dec.
 31-Jan.
-1 The Metro color picture .
+1 The Metro color picture . .
 "Happy Years" Starring Dean Stockwell.
 Also NEWS and COMEDY Show Closed on Tuesdays Wednesday and Thursday January 3-4 "Winchester 73" Starring James Stewart, Shirley Winters, Dan Duryea and Stephen McAnalley.
 INTERESTING SHORT FEATURES dren, of Abilene, visited in the home of Mr. and Mrs. Ben Qualls during the past week.
-Mr. and Mrs. Loren Reynolds, Miss Grace Bisbee and Mrs. man, both of Sweetwater; Mr. Myrtle Bisbee of Haskell, visit-E. S. Parks, of Demmitt, and ed in the home of Mr. and Mrs. J. W. Barker and daughter, during the week end.
-Mr. and Mrs. J. C. Patterson were in Pasadena during the week end attending the wedding and Bobby Hudson were in of their son, Elton Patterson Wichita Falls Tuesday of last to Miss Dorothy Shattles, of Pasadena.
-Vistors in the home of Mrs. Opan Harrison and girls during the week end were Mr. J. W. Smith and son, of Melrose, N. M.; Mr. and Mrs. Leon Wemberley, of Abilene and Mr. and Mrs. Irvin Wampler and family, of Ralls.
+Mr. and Mrs. Loren Reynolds, of Mertzon, visited in the home of Mr. and Mrs. Ernest Allen Miss Grace Bisbee and Mrs. Myrtle Bisbee of Haskell, visit- J. W. Barker and daughter, during the week end.
+Mr. and Mrs. J. C. Patterson were in Pasadena during the week end attending the wedding of their son, Elton Patterson. to Miss Dorothy Shattles, of Pasadena.
+Vistors in the home of Mrs. Opan Harrison and girls during the week end were Mr. J. W. Smith and son, of Melrose, N. M.; Mr. and Mrs. Leon Wemberlev, of Abilene and Mr. and Mrs. Irvin Wampler and family, of Ralls.
 Jack Graham of Ardmore, Okla., visited Miss Caroline Polster and other friends here during the week end.
 Mr. and Mrs. Dan A. George and daughter, Dana Sue, of Wichita Falls, visited in the home of her parents, Mr. and Mrs. Howard Spikes, during the week end.
 Visitors in the home of Mr. and Mrs. L. A. Parker Sunday were Mr. and Mrs. Lee Brown, of Wichita Falls, Mr. and Mrs. Ted Russell, of Vera; and Mr. and Mrs. Luther Parker of Wichita Falls.
 Mr. and Mrs. M. D. McGaughey, Vera and "Skitter" were in Lubbock Saturday attending the Lubbock-Wichita football game and visiting their son, Johnny.
 Mr. and Mrs. Howard Spikes announced Monday of this week the arrival of a grandson; parents are Mr. and Mrs. Bill Spikes, who are now living in Pueblo, Colorado.
 The baby, Howard Russell Spikes, weighs 6 and one-half pounds.
 Mrs. Spikes and baby are now in the Colorado Springs Hospital and reported to be doing nicely.
-Mr. and Mrs. John Dutton, of Knox City, were in Benjamin Tuesday of this week visiting on business.
+Mr. and Mrs. John Dutton, of | is a striking example of the luxur Knox City, were in Benjamin ous patterned fabrics that are so Tuesday of this week visiting on business.
 McGraw and other relatives days. over the holidays.
-C. N. Smith, over the holidays. friends over the holidays.
-Rayon Jacquard Suit Press
+Farm Workers Rayon Jacquard Not Exempt By Suit Press Draft Law